 Make It Personal

 Standalone shots of bites and sips always win, but we love seeing a personal element in pictures, too.
 The easiest way to personalize?
 Just add your hands.
 Whether you’re digging in with a fork, holding the stem of a coupe glass, or picking up a taco, adding a human element makes the photo uniquely yours.
+Want to get your face in there too?
+Read up on these selfie tips from the pros.

 Far and Wide

 Capturing a beautiful plate or stunning cocktail against the backdrop of its restaurant or bar is one of the best ways to tell a story.
 The lighting, the ambiance and the décor help give a sense of the whole experience–or, as we call it, that “I-wanna-go-there-now” feeling.
+If you’re at a restaurant with a cool art wall, don’t forget to get a pic with that too!

 Once you’ve mastered a few techniques, we recommend doing something counterintuitive: handing your phone or camera over to a friend.
 Like traveling or trying a new restaurant, getting out of your comfort zone can help you see things with a fresh perspective.
 Choose a meal or round of drinks for experimenting, and watch your friend’s techniques.
 Then, raise a glass to your collective efforts.